 And we can show the inner circle rim, and hint at details of the sign in the middle.

-And I’m adding one more shade, darker.
+And I’m adding one more shade, a darker one.
 Just for the bottom few pixels of the edge.

-That about finishes up work on the four views of the coin.
-To spin it completely we only need to take Frame 2 and Frame 3, duplicate them and Flip them horizontally (Edit > Transform > Flip Horizontal.)
+That about finishes up our work on the four views of the coin.
+To spin it completely we only need to take Frames 2 and Frame 3, duplicate them and Flip them horizontally (Edit > Transform > Flip Horizontal.)

 We won’t do a different design on the opposite side of the coin but we still have details to cover.
 Flipping the frames made the shading on the face of the coins not match with the other frames, so carefully Select the face of the coin in Frame 5 minus the edge and outlines and Flip that horizontally.
 Repeat for Frame 6.

 To finish the work on the coins we could try to add some sort of gleaming effect.
 There are many ways to do that but they can affect the readability and simplicity of the coin so I opted for some subtle shading, making the face of the coin slightly lighter on Frame 3 and darker on Frame 5.
-For Frame 3 I enlarged by a few pixels the light shading and shrunk by a few pixels the dark.
-For Frame 5 I replaced with the next darker shade each color on the face.
+For Frame 3 I enlarged the light shading by a few pixels and shrunk the dark also by a few pixels.
+For Frame 5 I replaced each color on the face with the next darker shade.

 4. Animate the Frames